drupol/phpngrams/README.md

 The library provides and object Ngrams and a trait NgramsTrait.
 It's up to you to decide how you want to use the library.

-## Tests
+## API

-Every time the sources are modified, [Travis](https://travis-ci.org/drupol/phpngrams), the continuous integration service, tests the code against those tests, this way you are aware if the changes that you are introducing are valid.
+Find the complete API documentation at [https://not-a-number.io/phpngrams](https://not-a-number.io/phpngrams).

+## Code quality and tests

+Every time changes are introduced into the library, [Travis CI](https://travis-ci.org/drupol/phpngrams/builds) run the tests.

+The library has tests written with [PHPSpec](http://www.phpspec.net/).

+Feel free to check them out in the `spec` directory.
+Run `composer phpspec` to trigger the tests.

+[PHPInfection](https://github.com/infection/infection) is used to ensure that your code is properly tested, run `composer infection` to test your code.

 # Contributing